emberjs/rfcs/text/0297-deprecate-ember-logger.md

 ### Codemod

 Provide a codemod that developers can use to switch references to the methods of `Ember.Logger` to use the corresponding `console` methods instead.

+The codemod will need to replace `Ember.Logger.debug` calls with `(console.debug || console.log)(<arguments>)` or something similar to take in stride the situation where console.debug isn't defined.

 I will definitely need help here.

 ### Add-On Developers